MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-new-workspaces.md

 - **Contact list**: In the new workspaces, you can specify who receives notification about workspace activity.
 - **Create template apps**: You can only create *template apps* in the new workspaces.
 Template apps are apps that you can distribute to customers outside of your organization.
 Those customers can then connect to their own data with your template app.
 Read more about [template apps](../connect-data/service-template-apps-overview.md).
 - **Share datasets**: To share a dataset outside a specific workspace, you need to save the report that contains the dataset to one of the new workspaces.
 You can't share datasets from classic workspaces.
 Read more about [shared datasets](../connect-data/service-datasets-across-workspaces.md).
-- **Organizational content packs**: You create and consume organizational content packs in classic workspaces.
-You can't create or consume them in the new workspaces.
-Apps and template apps replace organizational content packs in the new workspaces.
+- **Organizational content packs**: Apps and template apps replace organizational content packs in the new workspaces.
 Organizational content packs are being deprecated.
 Now is a good time to upgrade your content packs to apps.
 See [Upgrade classic workspaces to the new workspaces in Power BI](service-upgrade-workspaces.md) for details.

 This article explains these features in more detail.